What Our Students Say

 Pedro Herrea, 2010 CLA Graduate

-Thanks to the CLA and Phlebotomy training by Erika Ferreri at Edmonds CC, I have a dream job with great benefits I wouldn’t trade for any other.
+Thanks to the CLA and Phlebotomy training by Erika Ferreri at Edmonds College, I have a dream job with great benefits I wouldn’t trade for any other.

 Stacey Knutson, 2011 CLA Graduate